gboehl/dynare/doc/manual/source/the-model-file.rst

 .. command:: dynatype (FILENAME) [VARIABLE_NAME...];

-    |br| This command prints the listed variables in a text file named
+    |br| This command prints the listed endogenous or exogenous variables in a text file named
-    FILENAME.
+    FILENAME, where FILENAME is a quoted string.
 If no VARIABLE_NAME is listed, all endogenous variables are printed.

 .. command:: dynasave (FILENAME) [VARIABLE_NAME...];

-    |br| This command saves the listed variables in a binary file
+    |br| This command saves the listed endogenous or exogenous variables in a binary file
-    named FILENAME.
-If no VARIABLE_NAME are listed, all endogenous variables are saved.
+    named FILENAME, where FILENAME is a quoted string.
+If no VARIABLE_NAME is listed, all endogenous variables are saved.

-    In MATLAB or Octave, variables saved with the ``dynasave command`` can be retrieved by the command::
+    In MATLAB or Octave, variables saved with the ``dynasave`` command can be retrieved by the command::

-        load -mat FILENAME
+        load(FILENAME,'-mat')

 .. _macro-proc-lang: